vvilliscool/Company_broke/README.md

       - by point of Accuracy  : WeightedEnsemble_L2 (0.9896)
       - by point of Precision : NeuralNetTorch  (0.815789)
       - by point of Recall    : KNeighborsDist  (0.623613)

+##
+2022-11-10
+  - using scaler :
+    - StandardScaler (a.k.a good for Classification)
+    - MinMaxScaler (a.k.a good for Regression)